Sign up for our FREE Monthly Email Newsletter

 Equifax® is a registered trademark and Equifax Complete™ Premier is a trademark of Equifax, Inc. © 2014, Equifax Inc., Atlanta, Georgia.
 All rights reserved.

-With mortgage rates dropping almost every week, right now is a great time to refinance.
-We have never seen mortgage rates this low—ever—so if you have the ability to refinance, do it.
+Today’s low mortgage rates mean that right now is a great time to refinance.
+If you have the ability to refinance, do it.
 Even if you have already refinanced, if you can qualify for a mortgage rate that’s a percentage point lower than the one you have, you should consider refinancing again.

 Talk to your lender or other lenders to see if you qualify for refinance.
 Lenders will often look at your income-to-debt ratio, your home’s value, and your payment history when determining if they will refinance your mortgage.

 Once you have the go-ahead, start looking for a plan that hits four key areas—it will lower the interest rate, lower your payments, reduce the length of the loan, and manage the costs of refinance.
 Depending on your personal circumstances, you may not be able to hit all four categories, but if you do, you’ll have a home run refinance.

 Today’s interest rates are low, and chances are you can do better than the 11 percent, 7 percent, or even 5 percent interest rate you have now.
 Credit is a major factor in getting the lowest interest rates, so be sure to check your credit report and score before you start talking to lenders.
 If you’ve paid your mortgage on time and kept the rest of your finances in order, you may actually have a better credit score than you did years ago.